 There’s no shortage of research to prove that the U.K.’s population is ageing, and with it, our workforce.

 By 2025, people aged under 30 in the workforce will fall by 300,000, while those aged 50 and over will increase by over 1 million according to Office for National Statistics UK Labour Market statistics (March 2018) and Mercer Workforce Monitor analysis.

-We’re experiencing a labour market where job vacancies and the number of people in work have hit record highs, but by 2022 there will be an estimated 14.5 million jobs and only 7 million younger workers to fill them as shown in the BITC Age in the Workplace report (2016).
+We’re experiencing a labour market where job vacancies and the number of people in work have hit record highs, but by 2027 there will be an estimated 13.5 million jobs and only 7 million younger workers to fill them, leading to a shortfall of 6.5 million workers (CIPD).